 This is especially important for PhD applicants and thesis-based master’s students.

-Where do recent graduates work?
+Where are recent graduates employed?

-Are internships, rotations, or industry partnerships available?
+Are internships, clinical rotations, or industry partnerships available?

-This matters if you may move from a master’s to a PhD or pursue additional credentials later.
+This matters if you may move from a master’s program to a PhD or pursue additional credentials later.

 How will global health challenges affect the demand for PharmD, PhD, and MS professionals?